 A transitional ITE programme review and monitoring process has been put in place for programmes due for review between now and the end of 2021.
 This is part of the lead up to having all programmes approved under new ITE Programme Approval Requirements by 1 January 2022.
 The transitional process aims to minimise time and cost for ITE providers so that they can focus on designing their programmes under the new Requirements.

-If your programme is due for a panel review between now and 2021, you have two choices:
+If your programme is due for a panel review between now and the end of 2021, you have two choices:

 - To undergo a panel review as you would normally

 - To apply for a light-handed review as the time for the programme review approaches.
 A light-handed review is an option if programme monitoring is up to date (or if there are extenuating circumstances as to why this is not the case).
 If you opt for a light-handed review, you will need to undertake a self-assessment and send it to the Teaching Council approximately six months prior to programme expiry.

 - demonstrate that the programme is being delivered as it was approved, and in accordance with the existing Requirements

 - list any changes made to the programme since its last review (or initial approval if a review has not yet occurred)

 - provide evidence about the actions that have been taken in response to any recommendations or concerns raised by the monitor in their last report

 - outline what future changes are planned to the programme over the transition period to the new Requirements

 - outline how they will ensure a smooth transition to a new programme, such as the current plan and timeline for the final intake of students for their existing programmes.